federico-stacchietti/biomed_wikidata/README.md

 # SPARQL Search Project Setup

-This project is designed to run SPARQL queries and process the results.
-It requires Python 3.x and a few packages to get started.
+This project is designed to run SPARQL queries to build statements from Wikidata kwnoledge.
+Given a list of items and a property common to these items, it retrieves values linked to said items through the speficied property.
+Templates can be specified to build custom statements.

 ## Requirements